abpy/FujifilmCameraProfiles/README.md

 * Pro neg std
 * Pro neg hi
 * Eterna
+* Reala Ace
-* Classic Neg
+* Classic Neg (lut only)

-## New: Conversion luts for Classic Neg, Bleach Bypass, and Nostalgic Neg
-These luts will convert images processed with Provia to the classic neg, bleach bypass, or nostalgic neg film simulations.
-They can be used with non fuji cameras using the the dng tables provided here, or with fuji x-trans cameras that don't come with these profiles using the Provia camera matching profile.
-They can also be applied directly to camera jpegs.
-The .cube files can be found in `provia conversion luts/` and are provided in both DisplayP3 and sRGB.
+* Nostalgic Neg (lut only)
+* Bleach Bypass (lut only)

+## Update: Nov 22 2025.
+Improved luts
+The luts now have improved accuracy and smoothness, especially for bright or saturated colors.

+dcp profiles have increased precision and are now a more accurate match to the lut.
+I have found that there is still a small discrepancy in how adobe applies the tone curve.
+This only affects some very bright and saturated colors.

+Added 'Reala Ace' film simulation (lut and profile) and direct luts for Nostalgic Neg and Bleach Bypass.

 ## Usage
 Included for each profile are:
 * text file containing the xml LookTable and ToneCurve for dcp profiles
 * cube luts (3d rgb look-up-table)
   * .cube in both DisplayP3 and sRGB
-  * .png CLUT in sRGB
+  * .png CLUT in sRGB (update comming soon)
-* xml and dcp profiles as examples

 For more details on editing profiles and making a linear profile for use with the luts, see my blog post [Making Linear Camera Profiles with dcpTool](https://abpy.github.io/2023/05/20/linear-profiles.html)

 The cube LUTs are intended to be applied to an image with linear contrast.
 A linear camera profile is required for a correct result.
 See below for details

-The Classic Neg profile is only available as a cube lut.
+#### Conversion luts for Classic Neg, Bleach Bypass, and Nostalgic Neg
+These luts will convert images processed with Provia to the classic neg, bleach bypass, or nostalgic neg film simulations.
+They can be used with non fuji cameras using the the dng tables provided here, or with fuji x-trans cameras that don't come with these profiles using the Provia camera matching profile.
+They can also be applied directly to camera jpegs.
+The .cube files can be found in `provia conversion luts/` and are provided in both DisplayP3 and sRGB.

 #### dcp camera profile
 The dcp profiles use a LookTable and ToneCurve.